 Phase-One-Deal violates WTO criteria

-Dr. Gabriel Felbermayr, President of IfW Kiel, also criticize the new trade deal between China and the USA.
+Dr. Gabriel Felbermayr, President of IfW Kiel, also criticizes the new trade deal between China and the USA.

 “The deal leverages free market principles in favor of the USA and to the detriment of third parties.
 “Managed trade”, i.e. explicit agreements on trade volumes for certain product groups, also clearly violates the WTO guidelines and thus undermines the multilateral trading system”, argues Felbermayr.